AndreasNeo/machine-learning-practical/README.md

 # Coursework 1 -  Exploration of RMSProp and Adam Learning Algorithms
 Implemented and explored:
 * RMSProp and Adam.
-* Learning rate scheduler for stochastic gradient decent (SGD) and Adam.
+* Learning rate scheduler for stochastic gradient descent (SGD) and Adam.
 * Adam with regularization and weight decay.

 # Coursework 2 - Classification of Handwritten Digits using Neural Networks